Inventua/nucleus-core/Documentation/Content Managers/Editing.md

 can also edit content using the `Edit Page Settings` button or by clicking `Pages` , navigating to your page and choosing the `Modules` tab.
 Use the page settings page to add new modules.

+> You can also edit module settings (content) in the `Pages` control panel - choose the `Modules` tab and click the edit button there.